Rebellion in RJD: Tej Pratap Yadav launches 'Lalu Rabri Morcha', demands 2 seats

 While announcing the launch of 'Lalu Rabri Morcha' in Patna, Tej Pratap Yadav, the elder son of Lalu Prasad Yadav, said, ""We demand two Lok Sabha seats of Sheohar and Jehanabad."

 When asked if he was severing ties with the RJD, Tej Pratap said that the RJD and Lalu-Rabri front are the same.
-He even reiterated what he used to earlier that he is 'Krishna' and his brother Tejashwi is 'Arjuna'.
+He even reiterated what he used to say earlier that he is 'Krishna' and his brother Tejashwi is 'Arjuna'.

 [Tej Pratap Yadav to field his candidate against brother Tejashwi's in Jehanabad]